ANTI-COUNTERFEITING AND ANTI-PIRACY ATTORNEYS

 Economic conditions and business environments in general have improved significantly due to decolonisation, urbanisation, withdrawal of unfavourable sanctions, economic emancipation of many countries and rapidly growing middle classes.
 Research indicates that the rate of urbanisation in Africa is faster than that of any other continent – to the extent that Africa is expected to no longer be considered a rural continent within the next ten to fifteen years.

-Dealing in counterfeit goods is rife in Africa.
+Counterfeit goods trade is rife in Africa.
 The fundamental issues experienced include a lack of proper legislative framework, weak enforcement as a result of lack of experience and limited resources.
 However, these challenges are not insurmountable and there are legal avenues available to effectively address the proliferation of counterfeit goods on the continent.

 Over the past few years, counterfeit fast-moving consumer goods (FMCG) have developed into a thriving market.
 One of the main concerns with counterfeit FMCG goods is the health and safety risk posed to unsuspecting consumers.
 A report by the World Health Organisation (WHO) indicates that nearly a quarter of pharmaceuticals in circulation in developing countries – including HIV/Aids, TB and malaria treatments – are of a poor and unacceptable quality.
 Such medication is at best ineffective and at worst, deadly.
 Counterfeit motor vehicle or aircraft replacement parts also place innocent lives at serious risk.
 Another concern is that counterfeits have now filtered into the legitimate distribution channels.